Ted-V/portfolio/README.md

 - Good listener
 - An eye for design
 - Pays attention to details
-- Can work in a fast paced environment
+- Can work in a fast-paced environment
+- Distill complex concepts from multiple sources